intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 encrypted, QUIC uses integrity protection to prevent modification.

-## Visibility of Faults
+# Feedback Mechanisms

-Feedback is critical to the success of the grease technique (see {{grease}}).
+Visibility of errors is critical to the success of the grease technique (see
+{{grease}}).
 The system only works if an protocol deployment has a means of detecting and analyzing errors.
-Ignoring errors could allow those errors to become entrenched.
+Ignoring errors could allow problems to become entrenched.
 This process can be automated, but when operating at scale it might be difficult or impossible to collect details of specific errors.